Skip to content

 What’s it all about?

-Lower respiratory tract infections (LRTIs) and urinary tract infections (UTIs) are common childhood infections that previous literature reported a concomitance rate of 3 to 10 per 100 children.
-While LRTIs are often self-limiting viral infections, UTIs are often caused by a bacterial source that can have long-term implications if not adequately treated.
+Lower respiratory tract infections (LRTIs) and urinary tract infections (UTIs) are common childhood infections.
+Previous literature reported a concomitance rate of 3 to 10 per 100 children.
+While LRTIs are often self-limiting viral infections, UTIs are often caused by a bacterial source and can have long-term implications if not adequately treated.

 What did they do?

-This was a retrospective review of 1574 patients’ medical records under 36 months of age who were hospitalised for a LRTI over a 2-year period in a South Korean hospital.
+This was a retrospective review of 1574 patients’ medical records under 36 months of age who were hospitalised for an LRTI over 2 years in a South Korean hospital.
 278 of the patients had a fever and underwent a subsequent urine evaluation performed either by catheterisation (<24mo) or voided urine (24-36mo).

 Patients with a congenital airway or kidney disease, absence of fever at presentation or whose parents refused or failed to undergo a urinalysis were excluded from the analysis.